DA-Services/ckb-time-generator/README.md

 > WARNING!
 Pnpm may not properly execute the following commands.

-- `npm run main -- status -t timestamp` check status of TimeCells and their IndexStateCell on-chain.
+- `npm run mainnet -- status -t timestamp` check status of TimeCells and their IndexStateCell on-chain.
-- `npm run main -- fix -t timestamp` recycle redundant TimeCells and their IndexStateCell on-chain.
+- `npm run mainnet -- fix -t timestamp` recycle redundant TimeCells and their IndexStateCell on-chain.
-- `npm run main -- update -t timestamp` keep updating TimeCells and their IndexStateCell on-chain.
+- `npm run mainnet -- update -t timestamp` keep updating TimeCells and their IndexStateCell on-chain.

-Same as `timestamp` other option of `-t` can be `blocknumber` and `quote`, for more help information, please try `npm run main -- --help` .
+The `mainnet` argument can also be changed to `testnet`.
+Similarly, besides using `timestamp`, the `-t` option can also be set as either `height` or `quote`.
+For further assistance, please refer to the help information by running `npm run main -- --help`.

 ## Development